 The UKALTA PGR (Postgraduate Researcher) Network aims to bring together UKALTA members who are in the process of completing their master’s or doctoral studies in language testing, as well as early-career researchers (ECRs) who have completed their studies within the past five years.
 PGR Network’s aims and objectives are:

-- to offer an accessible opportunity for UKALTA postgraduate members to network.
+- to offer an accessible opportunity for UKALTA PG and ECR members to network.

-- to further build an online and face-to-face community of practice of UKALTA postgraduate members.
+- to further build an online and face-to-face community of practice of UKALTA PG and ECR members.

 - to support the language testing research community and new and emerging researchers working in the field of language testing.

-- to encourage greater partnership between postgraduate students to exchange information and research as well as to encourage discussions on language assessment on a broad range of languages in the UK.
+- to encourage greater partnership between postgraduate students and early-career researchers to exchange information and research as well as to encourage discussions on language assessment on a broad range of languages in the UK.

 *At present, activities are being conducted through the Microsoft Teams online platform, but in future, we envisage offering both online Microsoft Teams-based events and face-to-face events.
 Go to the PGR Network Events page for details of upcoming plans.